jpicek/SP2023-Capstone-Progress-Document/README.md

 - [ ] Week 15

 ## COMPLETE
+- [x] Week 4 - Added Matt to the group, more planning, collaboration, and research, and began design and tools discussions
 - [x] Week 3 - Project team has been formed, idea approved by Dr. Lewis, collaborative brainstorming, feature & function planning begun
 - [x] Week 2 - Redesigned Progress Document in HTML, more detail for Week 1, completed React.js tutorial, planning ahead
 - [x] Week 1 - created repo, this README, and the Individual Progress Document.txt file